tdwg/bdq/tg2/_review/index.md

 [**RDF/XML serialization of the bdqcrit: terms**](dist/bdqcrit.xml)<br>
 [**RDF/XML serialization of the bdqdim: terms**](dist/bdqdim.xml)<br>
 [**RDF/XML serialization of the bdqenh: terms**](dist/bdqenh.xml)

+#### 2.6.4 Java Validation

+While not part of the BDQ standard, a validated Java® implementation, [bdqtestrunner](https://github.com/FilteredPush/bdqtestrunner/), demonstrates practical usage and conformance with the provided [Test Validation Data](#262-test-validation-data).

 ## 3 Design of the Tests (normative)